No Drill Storage Ideas for Renters

 Over-the-Door Organizer

-An over-the-door organizer can add storage for shoes, toiletries, accessories, towels, or pantry items.
+An over-the-door organizer can add storage for shoes, toiletries, accessories, towels, cleaning items, or pantry overflow.

 Cabinets